hcixaitutorial/hcixaitutorial.github.io/index.md

 **Rachel K.E.
 Bellamy**

 Rachel is a Principal Research Scientist and Chair of the Computer Sciences Council at IBM T J Watson Research Center.
 In this role she heads a Council that manages a Research portfolio of exploratory science projects.
 Prior to this, she led an interdisciplinary team of human-computer interaction researchers, user experience designers and software engineers.
 That team most recently contributed to several IBM Research's Trusted AI projects, including the AI Fairness 360 and AI Explanability 360.
 Rachel received her doctorate in cognitive psychology from University of Cambridge, UK.
 She received a Bachelor of Science in psychology with mathematics and computer science from University of London.
 Before coming to IBM Research, she worked in Apple Computer's Advanced Technology Group researching software support for collaborative learning.

+## References

+[1] Liao, Q. V., Gruen, D., & Miller, S. (2020). <a href="https://arxiv.org/abs/2001.02478"> Questioning the AI: Informing Design Practices for Explainable AI User Experiences</a>.
+To appear in CHI 2020
+[2] Arya, V., Bellamy, R. K., Chen, P. Y., Dhurandhar, A., Hind, M., Hoffman, S. C., ... & Mourad, S. (2019). <a href="https://arxiv.org/abs/1909.03012"> One explanation does not fit all: A toolkit and taxonomy of ai explainability techniques</a>.